 2. When will the Stonecrest City Limit signs be placed?
 Why has this taken so long?

 City limit signs are placed by DeKalb County and the Georgia Deparment of Transportation.
 We are working with GDOT to better define our geographical borders which , according to our charter, split certain roads.
-Our staff is in the final stages of meting GDOT's requirements.
-The signs must be manufactured and should be in place by the end of the year.
+Our staff is in the final stages of meeting GDOT's requirements.

 3. Does Stonecrest have its own zip code?
 Can I use it as part of my mailing address?